stancld/zonelens/LESSONS_LEARNT.md

 - Be specific and direct with your requests.
 - Provide relevant context, such as prior design choices or goals.
 - Point out known errors rather than asking the LLM to find them.
-- Br    eak tasks into smaller, well-defined steps for better control.
+- Break tasks into smaller, well-defined steps for better control.

 ## Collaborate Iteratively
 Treat the LLM as a capable partner — not an all-knowing oracle.
 Use it to assist in exploration, but apply your judgment to refine its suggestions.